smontazeriUH/Neonatal-EEGBackground-Classifier/README.md

 # NeonatalEEG-BTvisualisation
 This repository contains a set of Matlab codes for classifying and visualising the neonatal EEG background activity.
+&nbsp;&nbsp;&nbsp;Run main.m to get a visualisation of background trend for the input EDF file/files.
+&nbsp;&nbsp;&nbsp;Run main_preprocessing.m to get a MAT file containing preprocessed resamples EEG signal.
+&nbsp;&nbsp;&nbsp;Run main_featureExtraction.m to get an excel file containing 98 features calculated from preprocessed EEG data.

 ## EEG files
 Example EEG recordings (in EDF format) from 4 neonates.
-Please extract ZIP files with the same name and in the same directory.
+Please extract ZIP files under the same name and the same directory.

 ## Prerequisites
 MATLAB 2019a